Crayfish

-Crayfish (Note: In some locations, they are also known as baybugs, crabfish, craws, crawfish, crawdaddies, crawdads, freshwater lobsters, mountain lobsters, mudbugs, rock lobsters, or yabbies.) are freshwater crustaceans belonging to the infraorder Astacidea, which also contains lobsters.
+Crayfish, crawfish, or crawdads (Note: In some locations, they are also known as baybugs, crabfish, craws, crawdaddies, freshwater lobsters, mountain lobsters, mudbugs, rock lobsters, or yabbies.) are freshwater crustaceans belonging to the infraorder Astacidea, which also contains lobsters.
 Taxonomically, they are members of the superfamilies Astacoidea and Parastacoidea.
 They breathe through feather-like gills.
 Some species are found in brooks and streams, where fresh water is running, while others thrive in swamps, ditches, and paddy fields.
 Most crayfish cannot tolerate polluted water, although some species, such as Procambarus clarkii, are hardier.
 Crayfish feed on animals and plants, either living or decomposing, and detritus.

 The term "crayfish" is applied to saltwater species in some countries.

 Terminology

 The name "crayfish" comes from the Old French word escrevisse (Modern French écrevisse).
 The word has been modified to "crayfish" by association with "fish" (folk etymology).
 The largely American variant "crawfish" is similarly derived.

 Some kinds of crayfish are known locally as lobsters, crawdads, mudbugs, and yabbies.
 In the Eastern United States, "crayfish" is more common in the north, while "crawdad" is heard more in central and southwestern regions, and "crawfish" farther south, although considerable overlaps exist.

+Names used for crayfish in different locations include baybugs, crabfish, craws, crawfish, crawdaddies, crawdads, freshwater lobsters, mountain lobsters, mudbugs, rock lobsters, or yabbies.

-The study of crayfish is called astacology.
+The study of crayfish is astacology.